-How much is payable depends upon a means test calculation comparing family needs and housing costs with income, including a new way to treat earnings.
-The amount could be more or less than 'legacy benefits'.
+How much is payable depends upon a means test calculation comparing family needs and housing costs with income and earnings.
+The amount could be more or less than 'legacy benefits' they may have been on.
 If someone's 'legacy benefits' are higher than Universal Credit when they are moved across under 'managed migration', they may get a frozen top up.
 This 'transitional protection' can be lost with certain changes, such as couples separating.
-But those who have to claim Universal Credit due to a change in circumstances under 'natural migration' will not get this transitional protection.
-Some disabled people getting the 'severe disability premium' in their legacy benefit are protected from this drop because from January 2019 the were not able to claim Universal Credit and legacy benefits remain available.
-They will only be able to claim Universal Credit under 'managed migration'.
+But those who have to claim Universal Credit under 'natural migration' will not get this transitional protection.
+Some disabled people getting the 'severe disability premium' in their 'legacy benefit(s)' were protected from this drop because between 16 January 2019 and 26 January 2021, they were not able to claim Universal Credit and legacy benefits remained available.
+Since 27 January 2021 they can claim Universal Credit with an additional transitional amount.